aashnajoshi/Django/Notes.md

 ```
 - The *id* field is automatically created by django for referencing data.
 To bypass the error, we can use: *name.objects.filter(id = )*, if id doesn't exist it would return an empty string else return the object of given id.

-# To update the data in schema:
+# To UPDATE the data in schema:
 ```bash
 from app.models import *
 data = name.objects.get(id = 2) # Target the data saved in id 2